-- Heat the dates and water/juice gently (lid on) for 5 minutes until soft enough to mash with the back of a fork.
+Put a lid on the pan and heat gently for 5 minutes, or until soft enough to mash with the back of a fork.

-- In a large pan, melt together the butter, sugar and golden syrup.
+Meanwhile, in a large pan, melt together the butter, sugar and golden syrup (or honey).

-- Tip in the oats and mixed spice and mix until the oats are evenly coated and no longer looking dry.
+Tip in the oats and mixed spice and mix until the oats are evenly coated and no longer looking dry.

-Put half of the oaty mixture into the baking tin and firm down with the back of a spoon.
+Put half of the oaty mixture into the baking tin.

-- Scrape on the date mix and squash that flat too.
+Scrape on the date mix and smooth that out into an even layer too.

-- Finally top with the remaining oats and firm down well.
+Finally, top with the remaining oats and press down firmly once more.